I live in Houston and love writing reviews of the local restaurants I visit with family and friends.

 I am sure that many other types of games are played outdoors on the 4th of July.
 The weather makes it pleasant for the playing of tennis, golf, and even water sports.

 For people living near the coast, beaches are a big lure for partying on Independence Day as well as other days of the year.
-Every family undoubtedly has its traditions and favorite ways to spend the day.
+Every family undoubtedly has their traditions and favorite ways to spend the day.

 4. 4th of July Parades